BEAST-Fitting/beast/docs/xsede.rst

 Additional files
 ================

-There are several additional text files in the `XSEDE BEAST wrapper
+There are several additional text files in the `XSEDE example
 <https://github.com/BEAST-Fitting/beast-examples/tree/master/metal_xsede>`_
 folder.

 * `beast_settings_template_LMC.txt` and `beast_settings_template_SMC.txt`:
   Template BEAST settings files for fields in the LMC and SMC.
-For each field, the relevant keywords get updated, and a field-specific settings file is written out.
+For each field, `run_beast_xsede` updates relevant keywords (project name, filters, etc), and writes out a field-specific settings file.
 * `beast_settings_LMC_mastergrid.txt` and `beast_settings_SMC_mastergrid.txt`:
   These settings files are used when creating the master grid files.
 They're identical to the templates above, but with all METAL filters listed in the